Cruise only (Please call for flight options)

 What we love

 Ultramarine is Quark's first ever new-build, and promises to deliver the most comprehensive polar expedition experience at sea.
 You can expect fantastic included excursions, active adventures ashore and a superb onboard expedition team.
-The ship will also feature more outdoor wildlife viewing space than any other vessel this size, stylish public spaces and the latest environmentally-sensitive technology.
+The ship also features more outdoor wildlife viewing space than any other vessel this size, stylish public spaces and the latest environmentally-sensitive technology.

 Comfortable and inviting, with a real focus on in-depth polar exploration and active pursuits such as kayaking and hiking.